-3. Measure Progress: Establish and track clear, measurable goals, both short and long term, that are linked to those of our governmental partners (e.g., 2009 City of Portland and Multnomah County Climate Action Plan), do not default to regulatory minimums, and take responsibility for our proportional share of the problems and solutions without regulatory prompting.

-4. Stay Ahead of the Curve: Supplement traditional regulatory approaches by taking voluntary actions with incentive-based and performance-oriented systems.

-5. Balance: Explore alternative strategies to achieve objectives when current goals cannot be reconciled with future needs.
-Decisions should be made in consideration of their individual and cumulative economic, environmental and social impacts, and whether they substantially benefit or harm the health of the region for future generations.

-6. Economy: Develop and operate West Hayden Island as a world class marine terminal that meets the marine cargo transportation needs of the region, supports the role of the Port's marine terminals in the bi-state regional economy and produces a return for future generation's use.

-7. Reduce, Reuse, and Recycle: Use resources (e.g., fossil fuel-derived energy) efficiently and reduce demand, rather than first looking to expand capacity.
+- 3. Measure Progress: Establish and track clear, measurable goals, both short and long term, that are linked to those of our governmental partners (e.g., 2009 City of Portland and Multnomah County Climate Action Plan), do not default to regulatory minimums, and take responsibility for our proportional share of the problems and solutions without regulatory prompting. - 4.
+Stay Ahead of the Curve: Supplement traditional regulatory approaches by taking voluntary actions with incentive-based and performance-oriented systems. - 5.
+Balance: Explore alternative strategies to achieve objectives when current goals cannot be reconciled with future needs.
+Decisions should be made in consideration of their individual and cumulative economic, environmental and social impacts, and whether they substantially benefit or harm the health of the region for future generations. - 6.
+Economy: Develop and operate West Hayden Island as a world class marine terminal that meets the marine cargo transportation needs of the region, supports the role of the Port's marine terminals in the bi-state regional economy and produces a return for future generation's use. - 7.
+Reduce, Reuse, and Recycle: Use resources (e.g., fossil fuel-derived energy) efficiently and reduce demand, rather than first looking to expand capacity.
 Commit to the maximum use of existing facilities.
 Consider alternative methods of managing demand, including the application of emerging technologies, before building new facilities.
-Prefer options that reduce pollution and waste.

-8. Natural Resource Protection: Permanently protect at least 500 acres of West Hayden Island to retain significant natural resource functions associated with an island in the Columbia River.
-Enhance those functions by preserving capacity for the Port to fulfill natural resource mitigation obligations

-9. Continuous Learning and Education: Emphasize on-going learning and adaptive management to inform and improve the process continually, consider future generations, and educate the public about goals and what was learned.

-10. Equity: Ensure commitment to equity so impacts and the costs of protecting our resources do not burden unfairly any one geographic, socioeconomic, ethnic, or generational group, particularly those that are disadvantaged.

-11. Leadership Now: Accelerate, support, and implement innovative programs, projects, and initiatives to maintain and increase our collective leadership in sustainability, including encouraging our partners to use sustainability practices.

-12. Accountability: Using a project management approach, report on our results, lessons learned, plan adjustments, and future endeavors to our stakeholders, including the West Hayden Island Community Advisory Committee.
+Prefer options that reduce pollution and waste. - 8.
+Natural Resources: Achieve net improvement of ecosystem functions associated with West Hayden Island in the Columbia River. - 9.
+Continuous Learning and Education: Emphasize on-going learning and adaptive management to inform and improve the process continually, consider future generations, and educate the public about goals and what was learned. - 10.
+Equity: Ensure commitment to equity so impacts and the costs of protecting our resources do not burden unfairly any one geographic, socioeconomic, ethnic, or generational group, particularly those that are disadvantaged. - 11.
+Leadership Now: Accelerate, support, and implement innovative programs, projects, and initiatives to maintain and increase our collective leadership in sustainability, including encouraging our partners to use sustainability practices. - 12.
+Accountability: Using a project management approach, report on our results, lessons learned, plan adjustments, and future endeavors to our stakeholders, including the West Hayden Island Community Advisory Committee.

-To guide the process of achieving sustainability, the Port will utilize the following
+To guide the process of achieving sustainability, the Port will utilize the following Hierarchy and Adaptive Management and Guiding Principles.